stockbal/hana-scheduler/README.md

 ## Job configuration

+The job configuration for starting HANA instances can be provided as

+- a user-provided environment variable with name `HANA_SCHEDULER_JOB_CONFIG`

+or

-The job configuration needs to be stored in a `JSON` file at `/src/jobconfig.json`.
+- a `JSON` file that can be deployed together with the application at path `/src/jobconfig.json`.

-The file must have the following layout:
+In both cases the `JSON` configuration must be provided in the following format

 ```json
 [